djchrisssssss/phishing-email-example/README.md

 # Phishing Email Sample

-This repository contains a **phishing email** I personally received on **February 15, 2025**, purporting to be from “Wintermute Trading” and targeting my organization.
-I am sharing it here for **educational and security research purposes**—please do not use it for any illegal activities.
+This repository contains a **phishing email** I personally received on **February 15, 2025**, claiming to be from “Wintermute Trading.”
+The email targeted my organization.
+I am sharing it here for **educational and security research purposes** only—please do not use it for any illegal activities.

 ---

 ## 1. Overview

-- **Sender Claimed:** Wintermute Trading `<partnerships@wintermute.com>`
+- **Alleged Sender:** Wintermute Trading `<partnerships@wintermute.com>`
-- **Actual Source:** A different domain (e.g., `srv1862.main-hosting.eu` or `wintermute.business`)
+- **Actual Sending Domain:** Different from the header (e.g., `srv1862.main-hosting.eu` or `wintermute.business`)
 - **Subject:** **Wintermute & Scallop.io**
-- **Intended Purpose:** To deceive recipients into believing it’s a professional market-maker invitation and lure them into joining a suspicious Telegram group or clicking malicious links.
+- **Aim/Purpose:** To deceive recipients into thinking this is a legitimate market-maker invitation, enticing them to click suspicious links or join a phishing Telegram group.

-This email leverages a spoofed sender address, a professional-looking layout, and references to legitimate companies to lower the recipient’s guard.
+The email employs a spoofed sender address, professional formatting, and references to legitimate company names to lower the recipient’s defenses.

 ---